nielskee/draft-articles/TechnicalHiringPart2.md

 * Online Technical Test Platorms
 Online technical assessment tools like HackerRank and Codility are becoming more widespread in hiring.
-I think I understand why companies are using them, although I think they're used wrongly (or excessively) more often than not.
+I think I understand why companies are using them, although I think they're used wrongly - certainly excessively - more often than not.

 TODO: mechanisms and measures

-TODO: investment from candidate

 These platforms seem to provide an objective measure of capability, to differentiate.
 After all, the intent of HackerRank is to Rank your